 1. Stick to the recommended dosage

 Take your prescribed dose that has been recommended by your healthcare professional once per week, on the same day of the week, as a subcutaneous injection in the upper arm, abdomen, or thigh to prevent you from forgetting your dose.
-Taking your medication consistently will make a big difference in how well Ozempic works for you.
+Taking your medication consistently will make a major difference in how well Ozempic will work for you.

-Your healthcare provider may adjust the dose of Ozempic or your other medications to find the best dosage for your specific needs.
+Your healthcare professional may adjust the dose of Ozempic or your other medications to find the best dosage for your specific needs.